Ingrid Ragnvaldsdotter

 Ingrid Ragnvaldsdotter (Old Norse: Ingiríðr Rögnvaldsdóttir) (1100/1110 – after 1161 AD) was born a member of the Swedish royal family, became a member of Danish royalty by marriage and later was Queen consort of Norway as the spouse of Harald IV of Norway.
-Married four times, Ingrid had a number of children who played prominent roles in Swedish and Norwegian history.
+Married four times, Ingrid had a number of children who played prominent roles in Norwegian, Danish and Swedish history.

 Biography

 Ingrid Ragnvaldsdotter was born between 1100 and 1110.
 History has not recorded either the name nor background of Ingrid's mother.
-She was the daughter of Ragnvald Ingesson, the only known son and heir of King Inge I of Sweden.
-However, Ragnvald died early and never succeeded as king.
+She was the daughter of Ragnvald Ingesson, the only known son of King Inge I of Sweden.
+Other than him being the son of king Inge, nothing is known about Ragnvald.
+Historian Mona Ringvej suggests that this was because he died early and never succeeded as king.
+Other historians have speculated that he could have been the Ragnvald Knaphövde who appear in the regnal lists a little later.
+Though there is no evidence of a link between this Ragnvald and Inge I in the source materials.